Gross profit margin: What it is and how to improve yours

 Industry benchmarks for gross profit margin

-Gross profit margins can vary significantly in different sectors.
-For example, jewellery and cosmetics industries often achieve margins over 55%.
-On the contrary, industries such as electronics and alcoholic beverages may operate with margins below 45%.
-These differences reflect the unique environments of each industry.
+Gross profit margins vary by sector.
+For example, jewellery and cosmetics businesses often have margins over 55%, while electronics and alcoholic beverages may have margins below 45%.
+These differences reflect the costs and pricing in each industry.

-Your accountant or bookkeeper can help find gross profit margin benchmarks for SMBs (other small to medium sized businesses) in your industry, and help clarify what your business should be aiming for.
+Your accountant or bookkeeper can help you find gross profit margin benchmarks for small to medium-sized businesses in your industry, and show you what to aim for.

 When to reassess your gross profit margin

-Your gross profit margin needs to cover the costs of selling your products or services (your COGSs) and other costs like operating expenses and taxes.
-Your accountant can help you pinpoint a gross margin for your business.
+Your gross profit margin needs to cover the cost of selling your products or services (your cost of goods sold) and other costs like operating expenses and taxes.
+Your accountant can help you find the right gross margin for your business.

 Gross profit margin compared with other metrics

-Here’s a quick comparison of the main differences between gross profit margin and two other business metrics, and how to use each one to work out the profitability of your business.
+Here’s how gross profit margin compares with two other business metrics, and how you can use each one to measure your business’s profitability.

 Gross profit margin vs operating profit margin

-While gross profit margins only consider the cost of goods sold (COGS), operating profit margins are the next step in analyzing revenue vs profit, as they also account for other operational costs like rent and utilities.
+While gross profit margins only consider the cost of goods sold (COGS), operating profit margins are the next step in analysing revenue versus profit, as they also include other operational costs like rent and utilities.

 Gross profit margin vs net profit margin

-Net profit margin goes a step further than the operating profit margin.
-Net profit margin shows a business’s overall financial health, after taking into account your operating cost, as well as the deduction for interest and taxes.
-It’s the ‘bottom line’ profit.
+Net profit margin goes a step further than operating profit margin.
+Net profit margin shows your overall financial health, after taking into account your operating costs, interest and taxes.
+It's your bottom line profit.

 How to use each metric